-Running is the sixth most popular exercise in the U.S. The health benefits of running include increases in HDL cholesterol and reduced body fat, blood pressure, triglycerides, and risk of heart disease.
+Running is one of the most popular exercises in the U.S. The health benefits of running include increases in HDL cholesterol and reduced body fat, blood pressure, triglycerides, and risk of heart disease.
 Proper technique should be followed and appropriate footwear should be worn to avoid injury.
-Read more: Running Article
+Read more: Running (Jogging) Article

 Multimedia: Slideshows, Images & Quizzes

 Do you know the signs of dehydration?
 Dehydration can be mild or life-threatening.
 Learn causes, symptoms, treatments, and...